Stonepeople/T4J/README.md

 ##1.
 Get R up and running
-Download and install R from: [https://cloud.r-project.org] Download and install R Studio from: [https://www.rstudio.com/products/rstudio/download] (choose the free version)
+If you don't have R yet you can download and install it from: [https://cloud.r-project.org](https://cloud.r-project.org) You also need a local copy of RStudio, which you can download and install from: [https://www.rstudio.com/products/rstudio/download](https://www.rstudio.com/products/rstudio/download) (select the free version)

 # Exploring your RStudio panes